FrasSmith/frassmith.github.io/_posts/2020-02-19-life-under-lockdown-3.md

 author: Fraser Smith
 tags: [life, coronavirus, covid-19, shanghai, china, lockdown, write52]
 summary: Even More updates on life in Shanghai during the coronavirus outbreak
+snippet: Living under lockdown has become the new normal.
+We do still get out, but we try to only go out when it's absolutely essential.
+In addition, we do have regular deliveries which entail a short walk to the gatehouse for collection.
 ---
 <img src="/img/empty-road.jpg" alt="An Empty road in Shanghai" />